Virial estimates for hard spheres: Introduction

 \section{Introduction}

 The problem of interest to us is that of deriving various nonlinear partial differential equations (PDEs) starting from the Newtonian gas of $N$ hard spheres.
-Depending on the chosen scalings, the relevant PDE could be the Navier-Stokes equations, Boltzmann's equation, etc. The existence and uniqueness of solutions to nonlinear PDEs is generally an open problem, except in the presence of very special conservation principles or perturbative assumptions.
+Depending on the chosen scalings, the relevant PDE could be the Navier-Stokes-Fourier equations, Boltzmann's equation, etc. (though fully nonlinear Navier-Stokes-Fourier is far out of reach by current methods).
+The existence and uniqueness of solutions to nonlinear PDEs is generally an open problem, except in the presence of very special conservation principles or perturbative assumptions.
 Even when solutions are known, the analysis tends to be quite complicated, depending on the strength of available \emph{a priori} estimates for a hypothetical solution.
 For this reason, we are naturally led to the problem of deriving analogous \emph{a priori} bounds on the particle model.